SMILELab-FL/FedLab/README.md

 ### Run Examples

-- Run our quick start examples of different scenarios with partitioned MNIST dataset.
+- Run our quick start examples of different scenarios with a partitioned MNIST dataset.

 ```
 # example of standalone